versionone/openAgile/VersionOne/Ceremonies/StandardGoToMeeting.md

 # Standard GoToMeeting Info

 This is named the **openAgile Recurring Meeting**.
 It's under the "dev6" user account if you need to launch it.
-Password is located in Confluence at http://confluence/display/dev/GoToMeeting+Accounts
+Password is located in Confluence at [GoToMeeting Accounts](http://confluence/display/dev/GoToMeeting+Accounts).
+Info:

 > Meeting ID: 754-347-648